 10 Best DIY Hacks for Saving Money on Electricity

-When you’re looking to cut your electricity bill to a more manageable number, you need to tackle the items in your home that are the biggest electricity hogs first.
+When you’re looking to save money on your electric bill, you need to tackle the items in your home that are the biggest electricity hogs first.
 You might think you don’t have the time or money to make such sweeping changes to your electrical usage.
 But doing so could potentially save you hundreds of dollars at the end of the year.
 These 10 hacks will help put extra money in your pockets by saving on unnecessary electrical expenses.
-And they’re so easy to do; you won’t even need an electrician or handyman to help you out.
+And they’re so easy to do, you won’t even need an electrician or handyman to help you out.

 1. Turn down your thermostat at night.